-The Music Minor program, like the major, is designed to equip students in music ministry areas for the local church, to give them experience in performance, and to help them gain expertise in their given area of instrument.
-The minor is designed for the student with other academic and ministry interests in addition to music.
+The Music Minor program, like the major, is designed to equip students in music and worship ministry areas for the local church, to give them experience in performance, and to help them gain expertise in their given area of instrument.
+The minor is designed for the student with other academic and ministry interests in addition to music and worship.
 It allows for a variety of electives to be chosen at the student's discretion and based on his/her interests and strengths.
 The music student with a minor in music will be prepared to:

-- Provide a significant contribution to the music ministry of a local church; - Demonstrate proficiency in an area of performance; - Exhibit competency in basic levels of music theory, music history and conducting; - Display leadership skills in developing musical talent in the lives of others.
+- Provide a significant contribution to the music/worship ministry of a local church; - Demonstrate proficiency in an area of performance; - Exhibit competency in basic levels of music theory and conducting; - Display leadership skills in developing musical talent in the lives of others.

-MINOR REQUIREMENTS - Required Courses - 20 Hours 28 Hours
+NOR REQUIREMENTS - Required Courses - 21 Hours 29 Hours

 Applied Studies 6

-MU 130 Music Theory 1 3
+MUS 120 Music Theory 1 3

-MU 131 Aural Harmony 1 1
+MUS 125 Aural Harmony 1 1

-MU 220 Conducting 3
+MUS 215 Conducting 3

-MU 230 Music Theory 2 3
+MUS 220 Music Theory 2 3

-MU 231 Aural Harmony 2 1
+MUS 225 Aural Harmony 2 1

-WM 200 Historical Foundations for Worship 3
+MUS 315 Music in Worship 2

-MINOR REQUIREMENTS - Elective Courses - 8 Hours
+WM 200 Historical Foundations for Worship 2

-MU 135 Class Voice 1
+IINOR REQUIREMENTS - E ective Courses - 8 Hours

-MU 225 Music Methods for Children 2
+MUS 142 Class Voice 1

-MU 335 Arranging for Worship Team and Band 3
+MUS 305 Survey of Music History 2

-MU 350 Music in Worship 3
+MUS 320 Music Theory 3 3

-MU 420 Ministry of Music 2
+MUS 420, 425, 430 Pedagogy Studies 2

-WM 300 Contemporary Issues for Worship 2
+WM 350 Designing and Leading Worship 2

-WM 350 Designing and Leading Worship 3
+WM 400 Worship Leadership 2

-GENERAL ELECTIVES • 16 Hours
+ENERAL ELECTIVES 16 Hours